 Cynthia L. Simmons is the mother of five and retired president of Christian Authors Guild.
 Imperfect and down to earth, she uses her experience to model God’s grace for all who accept and speaks from the heart of a spiritual mom.

-She hosts Heart of the Matter Radio and her podcast, Thinking Deeper, releases new episodes every Thursday evening, encouraging women worldwide who seek the elegance of God’s wisdom.
+She hosts Heart of the Matter Radio and her podcast releases new episodes every Thursday evening, encouraging women worldwide with God’s timeless wisdom.

 Fond of the times past, she writes both historical fiction and nonfiction, while combining history and scripture to ministers to women of all ages.
 However, she has a special place in her heart for homeschool mothers.